MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 The following steps explain the information in the flowchart graphic, except for Excel Add-in files.
 For more information about those files, see [Macro-enabled add-in files for PowerPoint and Excel](#macro-enabled-add-in-files-for-powerpoint-and-excel).

 1. A user opens an Office file containing macros obtained from the internet.
 For example, an email attachment.
-The file has the Mark of the Web (MOTW) attribute.
+The file has Mark of the Web (MOTW).

 > [!NOTE]
-> The Mark of the Web (MOTW) attribute is added by Windows to files from an untrusted location, such as the internet or Restricted Zone.
+> - Mark of the Web is added by Windows to files from an untrusted location, such as the internet or Restricted Zone.
 For example, browser downloads or email attachments.
-The attribute only applies to files saved on an NTFS file system, not files saved to FAT32 formatted devices.
+> - Mark of the Web only applies to files saved on an NTFS file system, not files saved to FAT32 formatted devices.

 2. If the file is from a Trusted Location, the file is opened with the macros enabled.
 If the file isn't from a Trusted Location, the evaluation continues.